-Group 3: Not permitted at 25th July, awaits further Government guidance:
+Group 3: Not permitted, awaits further Government guidance:

-- Singing: Including choir practice, congregations, and performance. - Woodwind and brass instrument rehearsals and performances by amateurs. - Outdoor events: If more than 30 people will attend and the event is not organised by a charity, public body, business, or political organization in compliance with Covid-19 Secure guidelines. - Dances and discos: Nightclubs are not permitted to open.
-Loud music is not permitted, and performers are advised not to encourage impromptu dancing by audiences.
+- Outdoor events: If more than 30 people will attend and the event is not organised by a charity, public body, business, or political organization in compliance with Covid-19 Secure guidelines. - Dances and discos: Nightclubs are not permitted to open.
+Loud music is not permitted, and performers are advised not to encourage impromptu dancing by audiences. - There should be no group singing by worshipers.
+Places of worship should take account of the Performing Arts guidance.